We all know that chronic stress affects the body negatively and adaptogens can help.

 Stress is impacting our wellness

 Our society and environment have changed fast, but your body’s coping mechanism is still “pre-historic”.
-That means those life-saving mechanisms are now working against you, oftentimes leading to adrenal fatigue, especially in mothers which mothers frequently experience.
+That means those life-saving mechanisms are now working against you, oftentimes leading to adrenal fatigue, which mothers frequently experience.

 So what can you do about it?
 Ideally, you get rid of the stress sources.
 As a mother, that’s clearly not possible a lot of the time, since parenting can be stressful.